rapid7/warden/docs/getting-started/Configuration.md

   * `hostname` - The address the HTTP request to Vault uses.
 Defaults to "localhost".

-  * `token` The token from Vault that warden uses to create orphaned tokens for requesting servers.
+  * `token` The token from Vault that Warden uses to create orphaned tokens for requesting servers.

 * `log` - These settings control logging.

   Warden treats logging as an event stream and logs to `stdout`.
 Logged events are formatted as JSON objects separated by newlines.
-If you need routing or storage of logs, you'll want to handle that outside warden.
+If you need routing or storage of logs, you'll want to handle that outside Warden.

   The following keys are available: